wp-plugins/rencontre/readme.txt

 * Easy administration with filtering members ;
 * Import/Export members in CSV with photos ;
 * Standalone, not depend on other services ;
-* Full payment system, search by profil and astrological affinity with [Kit Premium](http://www.boiteasite.fr/fiches/rencontre-premium.html).
+* Option full payment system, search by profil and astrological affinity : [Kit Premium](http://www.boiteasite.fr/fiches/rencontre-premium.html).

 = Internationalization =